arjunmakesthings/itp-blog/content/applications/essay writing.md

 # on regaining control over our letterforms.

-# regaining typographical control: the starting point for a more expressive internet.
+# a plea for typographical control: the starting point for a more expressive internet.

 # 1. introduction
 as of february 2025, there exist more than 5.25 billion social-media 'user' identities in the world[^1] — 63% of the world's population is expressing itself online.